squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 With a goal of byte-for-byte-identical-outputs (and possible bug-for-bug compatibility) for my implementation, I had to effectively start from scratch, as even [the Windows documentation couldn't be fully trusted to be accurate](https://github.com/MicrosoftDocs/win32/pulls?q=is%3Apr+author%3Asqueek502).
 Ultimately, I went with fuzz testing (with `rc.exe` as the source of truth/oracle) as my method of choice for deciphering the behavior of the Windows resource compiler (this is similar to something I did [with Lua](https://www.ryanliptak.com/blog/fuzzing-as-test-case-generator/) a while back).

-This process led to two things:
+This process led to a few things:

+- A completely clean-room implementation of a Windows resource compiler (not even any decompilation involved in the process)
-- A high degree of compatibility with the `rc.exe` implementation, including [byte-for-byte identical outputs](https://github.com/squeek502/win32-samples-rc-tests/) for a large corpus of Microsoft-provided sample `.rc` files (~500 files)
+- A high degree of compatibility with the `rc.exe` implementation, including [byte-for-byte identical outputs](https://github.com/squeek502/win32-samples-rc-tests/) for a sizable corpus of Microsoft-provided sample `.rc` files (~500 files)
 - A large list of strange/interesting/baffling behaviors of the Windows resource compiler

 My resource compiler implementation, [`resinator`](https://github.com/squeek502/resinator), has now reached relative maturity and has [been merged into the Zig compiler](https://www.ryanliptak.com/blog/zig-is-a-windows-resource-compiler/), so I thought it might be interesting to write about all the weird stuff I found along the way.